Pilar Marie Victoriá

-Pilar Marie Victoriá López (born October 11, 1995) is a Puerto Rican volleyball player.
+Pilar Marie Victoriá López (October 11, 1995 – August 29, 2024) was a Puerto Rican volleyball player.
 She played college volleyball for the Texas Longhorns and the Arkansas Razorbacks.

 Career

-She has competed for the Puerto Rico women's national volleyball team as well as the Puerto Rico Youth National Team and the Puerto Rico Junior National Team.
+Victoriá competed for the Puerto Rico women's national volleyball team as well as the Puerto Rico Youth National Team and the Puerto Rico Junior National Team.
 In 2010, she won the bronze medal while competing with the Puerto Rico Youth National Team at the 2010 NORCECA Youth Championship in Guatemala.
-She has named it as one of her most memorable achievements.
+She named it as one of her most memorable achievements.
 In 2015, she became one of the preeminent offensive players in the nation as an outside hitter for the Arkansas Razorbacks.

 She participated in the 2015 FIVB Volleyball World Grand Prix, and the 2016 FIVB Volleyball World Grand Prix.
+She died suddenly on August 29, 2024, in Turkey where she was playing volleyball for Nilüfer Belediyespor.

 Early life

 Victoriá played volleyball for the Notre Dame High School Knights, where she was a four-time All-Star in the Puerto Rico High School Athletic Alliance and led her team to four consecutive league championships.